 2. Synthetic Bones: Synthetic bones, made of materials like nylon, are designed specifically for dogs to chew on.
 These bones are durable and long-lasting, providing hours of entertainment for your pet without the potential risks associated with cooked bones.

-See also How long do you cook wild rice
+See also How to cook peking duck

 3. Dental Chews: Dental chews are specially formulated treats that help promote dental health in dogs.
 These chews are designed to be safe and digestible, helping keep your dog’s teeth clean and healthy while satisfying their natural chewing instincts.